MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-monitoring-modes.md

       When you create a new Run As account, enter a name and credentials to connect to the SQL Server that you want to monitor and select **OK**.

     - Specify the management server resource pool.
 By default, the **SQL Server Monitoring Pool** is selected.
 This option allows you to use the custom management server resource pools.
-If the latter is used, make sure than the selected Run As account is distributed to the corresponding management pool.
+If the latter is used, make sure that the selected Run As account is distributed to the corresponding management pool.
 Otherwise, the monitoring wizard runs the Run As account distribution automatically.

         ![Screenshot showing automatically distribution of the Run As account.](./media/sql-server-management-pack/run-as-account-distribution.png)